To Call for an Inspection

 - Permit plans must be provided on site at the time of the inspection.

 - Footing & foundation inspection - after the forms for footings and foundations are complete, prior to the placing of concrete

 - Installation of perimeter drain tiles and damp-proofing, prior to backfilling.

 - Sub-slab Plumbing - inspect all underground plumbing prior to cover up.

 - Woodstove / fireplace / chimney - Rough-in of factory built chimneys and fireplaces and solid fuel burning appliances, in the case of masonry fireplaces when the smoke shelf is complete and the first two flue liners have been installed

 - Framing Inspection - when the framing and sheathing are complete, including any fire-blocking, bracing, chimney and duct work, plumbing, gas venting, and wiring, but before the installation of any insulation, lath, or other interior or exterior finish

 - Insulation / Vapour Barrier Inspection - when the insulation and vapour barrier are complete; and

 - Final/Completion Inspection - when the building or structure is substantially complete and ready for occupancy, but before occupancy takes place of the whole or part of the building or structure.

-A final inspection shall not be performed unless all letters of assurance have been submitted (if applicable) and all aspects of the work requiring inspection have been inspected and accepted or the inspections and acceptance are not required in accordance with section 19.5 of the building bylaw.
+A final inspection shall not be performed unless all letters of assurance have been submitted (if applicable) and all aspects of the work requiring inspection have been inspected and accepted or the inspections and acceptance are not required in accordance with the Building Bylaw.